vitessio/website/content/en/docs/21.0/reference/features/distributed-transaction.md

 ## Understanding Isolation Level

 While TwoPC guarantees atomicity (all-or-nothing commits), it does not provide isolation in the traditional ACID sense.
-This means:

-- Other transactions may see partial results during a commit
-- Cross-shard reads might observe inconsistent states
-- No serializable isolation across shards
+The Applications might observe fractured reads in a cross-shard query i.e. a query might see partial commits while a TwoPC transaction commit is in progress.

 This design choice prioritizes performance for common use cases.
 Full ACID isolation across shards would introduce significant performance overhead.